HammadUllahKhan95/ElectricityPriceForecasting/README.md

 The models can be found in the report file.

 For all the 4 models, we will calculate the Mean Absolute Error (MAE) and Root Mean Square Error (RMSE) for each hour of the day separately and jointly for all hours.
 We shall be using MATLAB for all of these tasks.
-The code is explained in the following sub-section of this report.
+The code is explained in the following sub-section of this report